danogwok/danogwok.github.io/_posts/2015-9-7-Erlang-at-a-glance-IO-library.md

 ```
 D = lists:delete(cow, L).
 ```
 <p>My favorite part, the IO library.
 Erlang is pretty straightforward when it comes to Creating, writing and reading files.
-For example to write a basic txt file, in your console write;<p>
+For example to write a basic txt file, in your console write;</p>
 ```
 {ok, F} = file:open("C:\\Users\\Daniel\\Desktop\\work\\erlang\\text.txt" ,write).
 io:format(F, “~s ~n”, [“This is my first Erlang text file”]).